 You will receive a follow up appointment in the Fracture Clinic to see a specialist likely six weeks after your injury.
-Contact us if you have not received your appointment letter within one week.

 Any questions:

 If you are concerned about your symptoms, are unable to follow this rehabilitation plan or have pain other than at the site of your injury please contact the Virtual Fracture Clinic team.